openebs-archive/cstor-operators/docs/tutorial/volumes/policy.md

 ### Volume Tunable:

-Allow users to set available performance tunings in Volume Policy based on their workload.
+Volume Policy allow users to set available performance tunings based on their workload.
 Below are the tunings that can be configured

 - `queueDepth`:
-cStor target `queueDepth`, This limits the ongoing IO count from client.
-Default is 32.
+cStor target `queueDepth`, This limits the ongoing IO count from iscsi client on Node to cStor target pod.
+Default value is 32.

 - `luworkers`
-cStor target worker IO threads, sets the number of threads that are working on above queue.
+cStor target IO worker threads, sets the number of threads that are working on `QueueDepth` queue.
 Default value is `6`.
 In case of better number of cores and RAM, this value can be `16`.
 This means 16 threads will be running for each volume.